Admissions Header

 Assessment:

-• Summative and formative assessment is automatically recorded, giving students more information on strengths and weaknesses
+• Summative and formative assessment is automatically recorded, giving pupils more information on strengths and weaknesses

 • Seamless access to online platforms used for assessment when revising